coingraham/quick_ami_from_list/README.md

 ### Prerequisites

-In order for the script to function you'll need python 2.7 and the following modules
+In order for the script to function you'll need python 2.7 and the following python modules

 ```
 boto3